ibm-cloud-docs/watsonxdata/known_issues.md

 ## Test connection for arrow connectors fails in FIPS-enabled clusters
 {: #known_issue33906}

 Test connection for arrow connectors may fail when deployed in FIPS-enabled clusters due to cryptographic restrictions.
-This affects connectors such as Greenplum, MariaDB, and Salesforce, which rely on underlying libraries incompatible with FIPS mode during connection validation.
+This affects connectors such as Greenplum, MariaDB, and Salesforce, which rely on underlying datasources or libraries incompatible with FIPS mode during connection validation.

-## Apache Kafka test connection fails in FIPS-enabled clusters without SCRAM-SHA-512
+## Apache Kafka test connection fails in FIPS-enabled clusters
 {: #known_issue33906_1}

 For Apache Kafka, test connection may fail unless the SASL_MECHANISM is explicitly set to "SCRAM-SHA-512".
 This mechanism is compatible with FIPS requirements and should be used to ensure successful connection testing in FIPS-enabled environments.